-- The MOB-015 product for the treatment of nail fungus with our partner Moberg Pharma AB ("Moberg"), presently in a pivotal phase 3 clinical trial in the U.S. - Completion of proof-of-concept studies for our DTR-001 topical product treatment for the removal of tattoos. - The Piclidenoson CF-101 ("Piclidenoson") program with our partner Canfite Biopharma, which received positive topline results from its Phase 3 COMFORT study of Piclidenoson in the treatment of moderate to severe psoriasis.
+- The MOB-015 product for the treatment of nail fungus with our partner Moberg Pharma AB ("Moberg"), presently in a pivotal phase 3 clinical trial in the U.S. - Completion of proof-of-concept studies for our DTR-001 topical product treatment for the removal of tattoos. - The Piclidenoson CF-101 ("Piclidenoson") program with our partner Canfite Biopharma, which received positive top-line results from its Phase 3 COMFORT study of Piclidenoson in the treatment of moderate to severe psoriasis.

-The Company is actively assessing and sourcing opportunities that would build on the strengths of the organization, including strategic commercial deployment in Canada.
-The execution of any transaction is contingent on the Company being able to negotiate acceptable terms and securing the necessary financing.
+The Company is actively assessing and sourcing opportunities that would build on the strengths of the organization, including strategic commercial deployment in Canada and the U.S. The execution of any transaction is contingent on the Company being able to negotiate acceptable terms and securing the necessary financing, where required.